MindPort-GmbH/.github/profile/README.md

 If you are looking to scale your VR application creation pipeline, please check out our [professional services](https://www.mindport.co/vr-builder/pricing) page.

 ## Contributions and Community
 We are committed to fostering an active and engaged community here on GitHub and on Discord.
-Here's some ways you could get involved.
+Here are some ways you can get involved:
 Engage on Discord: Share your pain points and success stories with us on [Discord](https://discord.gg/H7JXTTT9) and help each other.
 Issue reporting: Help us identify and fix issues by reporting them on [GitHub](https://github.com/MindPort-GmbH/VR-Builder/issues).
 Improving [VR Builder](https://github.com/MindPort-GmbH/VR-Builder): Leave your mark on the project by enhancing code, documentation or visual elements.